Luna — PMDD Pattern Intelligence

 Symptom clustering by phase.

 Luna tracks which symptoms appear, at what severity, and at what point in your cycle across multiple cycles.
-It's looking for a specific pattern — symptoms that escalate during the luteal phase and resolve after menstruation.
-That timing is the clinical signature of PMDD, and it's only visible across cycles, not within one.
+It's looking for patterns like symptoms that escalate during the luteal phase and resolve after menstruation.

 Remedy and supplement efficacy.

-When a user logs a remedy — spearmint tea, magnesium, a birth control adjustment — Luna tracks symptom severity before, during, and after that intervention across multiple cycles.
+When a user logs a remedy, Luna tracks symptom severity before, during, and after that intervention across multiple cycles.
 After enough data points, it can surface correlations: "Your depression severity during luteal phase has decreased since starting your birth control shot.
 Let's keep tracking to confirm."
-A paper tracker can record what you took.
-Only a pattern detection system can tell you whether it's working.

 External confounders.

 PMDD data is noisy.
-A particularly severe luteal phase might be PMDD — or it might be grief, a missed medication, a stressful week at work.
+A particularly severe luteal phase might be PMDD or it might be grief, a missed medication, a stressful week at work.
 Luna captures external circumstances as a separate data layer and uses them to explain anomalous cycles rather than misattributing them to PMDD patterns.
-This is what separates a meaningful insight from a false one.

 Cycle 1 — summary only.

 One cycle of data is a baseline, not a pattern.
-Luna reflects back what it observed — which symptoms appeared, when, and at what severity — without drawing conclusions.
-The user gets context.
-Luna gets data.
+Luna reflects back what it observed without drawing conclusions.

 Cycle 2 — hypothesis with uncertainty.